humdrum-tools/humdrum-documentation/guide/ch01/index.md

     data from a notation program.
--   **Trouble-shooting.** E.g., identify any transgressions of notational conventions; check whether a score has been tampered with; get help when you\'re stuck.
+-   **Trouble-shooting.** E.g., identify any transgressions of notational conventions; check whether a score has been tampered with; get help when you're stuck.

-If the above functions sound vague, that\'s because the corresponding Humdrum tools are similarly broad in their function.
+If the above functions sound vague, that's because the corresponding Humdrum tools are similarly broad in their function.
 For example, the Humdrum <span class="tool">patt</span> tool can be used to locate Landini cadences, label statements of 12-tone rows, or search for piano